fstraulemann/wait-for-deployment-action/README.md

 **TODO:** document how to set the environment conditionally.

 ### `timeout`
 The number of seconds after which to give up with an error.
+Default: 300.

+### `deployment-timeout`
+The number of seconds after which to give up with an error if a deployment is not found.
 Default: 30.

 ### `interval`
 The number of seconds to wait between polls to the deployments API.
 Default: 5.